 The statue of Madonna with Child stands atop the four rows of open galleries in the upper facade.
 The exceptional artwork in the interior is the gilded ceiling, beautiful frescoes on the dome, stunning mosaic work in the apse and the elaborately carved pulpit.

 The Pisa Baptistery is a marvelous blend of Romanesque and Gothic architectural styles.
 The exterior of the marble structure is an exceptional artwork with elegant arches, niches, columns, and statues.

-There are plenty of things to do in Milan.
+On a visit to Milan one cannot miss a visit to the magnificent Milan Cathedral one of the top things to do in Milan.
 But due to short of time we could only visit the Milan Cathedral.
 Milan’s Duomo the fifth largest Christian church in the world is a feast for the eyes with its 135 spires and more than 3000 sculptures.

 Our wonderful trip to Italy had finally come to an end as we headed back to Geneva.
 Our trip to Florence, Pisa, and Milan was definitely not the last visit to this land of diverse and charming landscapes.

 Have you been on a road trip to Italy?
 Which is your favorite of Florence, Pisa, and Milan?
 Do share with us your experience.